Large, sparsely populated and politically stable, Zambia has vast agricultural potential.

 Central, Southern & Lusaka Provinces

-This project is assisting communities in highly vulnerable areas to identify and address the effects of climate change in their local development plans and their community development projects.
+The projects is assisting communities in highly vulnerable areas to identify and address the effects of climate change in their local development plans and access funding for community adaptation projects.

 Stories from Zambia